Examples of Restricted Data

 What is Encryption and Why Use It?

 Encryption is the method of using a user supplied key, such as a password, to encode a file into an obfuscated format.
 This makes the file unusable until it is decrypted back into its original format.
-To do so, you have to use the key and the program that were used to encrypt the file.
-Since the file will be unusable without the encryption key, it is imperative that you use a key that you can remember.
+To do so, you must use the key and the program that were used to encrypt the file.
+Since the file will be unusable without the encryption key, it is imperative that you use a key you can remember.

 Can I send Restricted Data to Others?